Excel Notebook

 Basic Setup

-Drag fields to the four areas:
+Drag fields into the four areas:

 | Area | Purpose | Example |